Festermouth

 Penhaligon University

 One of the two great institutions of higher learning, the other being Salthead University.
-Located in the far south of the realm, it is composed of six colleges: Tabard, Boarstall, Cardigan, St. Cross, Broadgates, and Maunder.
+Founded by Cambridge men.
+Located in the far south of the realm, it is composed of six colleges: Tabard, Boarstall, Cardigan, St. Pancras, Broadgates, and Maunder.
 According to Salthead lore, Penhaligon was established for the education of young gentlemen of inferior intellect.

 Percy Street